commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 ##### Syncing from a commercetools project

-When syncing from a source commercetools project, you can use this util which this library provides:  [`mapToStateDrafts`](https://commercetools.github.io/commercetools-sync-java/v/3.0.1/com/commercetools/sync/states/utils/StateReferenceResolutionUtils.html#mapToStateDrafts-java.util.List-) that replaces the references id fields with keys, in order to make them ready for reference resolution by the sync:
+When syncing from a source commercetools project, you can use this utility which this library provides:  [`mapToStateDrafts`](https://commercetools.github.io/commercetools-sync-java/v/3.0.1/com/commercetools/sync/states/utils/StateReferenceResolutionUtils.html#mapToStateDrafts-java.util.List-) that replaces the references id fields with keys, in order to make them ready for reference resolution by the sync:

 ````java